mark-jensen/MarkJ-fork-CCO/README.md

   - core: contains the eleven core ontologies plus an import interface AllCoreOntology.ttl.
   - import: contains bfo-core.ttl.
   - mro: contains the ModalRelationOntology.ttl.
+  - code: contains queries and scripts used to build CCO.

 * documentation/
   - ontology-diff-files: contains any diff files per ontology between the current release and previous release.